firstdorsal/easy-wkd/readme.md

 # copy your public keys

-create a file in the public-keys directory with the name of your key id (for example: paul@example.com) and insert your public key get the public key:
+create a file in the public-keys directory with the name of your key id (for example: paul@example.com) and insert your public key into the file.

+# get the public key:

 ## thunderbird